Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Where to Stay in Monteverde

-To really appreciate the beauty of Monteverde, stay close to the forest.
-Alternatively, base yourself in Santa Elena (the main village of the area), which gives you more options in terms of shops and places to eat.
+To truly appreciate Monteverde’s beauty, consider staying close to the forest.
+We based ourselves in Santa Elena (the main village of the area), which has more options in terms of shops and places to eat.
 If you don’t have a car, it’s best to base yourself in Santa Elena.
 See all your hotel options here.

 Day 11: Monteverde